Aoli/Aoli/README.md

 # Hi there, I'm Aoli!

 ## About Me
 I'm passionate about building cross-platform apps with Flutter and Dart, bringing my ideas to life on iOS, Android, and the web.
-I'm always learning and love to explore new technologies like Copilot to help me code smarter and faster.

-My projects usually involve user authentication and data storage using powerful backend services like Firebase and Supabase.
-I'm also eager to learn more about cloud functions to make my apps even more dynamic.
+I'm always learning and experimenting with new projects, driven by a business mindset to create something valuable.
+I'm excited about the potential of AI tools like Copilot to boost my productivity and explore new possibilities.
+My projects often involve user authentication and data storage using backend services like Firebase and SupaBase.
+I'm also eager to learn more about cloud functions to power my app's backend logic.
+I'm looking forward to connecting with other developers and sharing my work as I gain more confidence.

-I'm excited to continue growing as a developer and eventually share my creations with the world!

 ## Learning / Skills
 - **Languages**: Dart, JavaScript, Python